lammps/lammps/doc/src/fix_pimd.rst

    The CMD method also uses normal modes to evolve the system, except only the k > 0 modes are thermostatted, not the centroid degrees of freedom.

+The keyword *integrator* specifies the Trotter splitting method used by *fix pimd/langevin*.
+See :ref:`(Liu) <Liu>` for a discussion on the OBABO and BAOAB splitting schemes.
+Typically either of the two should work fine.

 The keyword *fmass* sets a further scaling factor for the fictitious masses of beads, which can be used for the Partial Adiabatic CMD